-Steelhead surveys have occurred on Antoine Creek since 2006.
-The average number of estimated spawners has been low, averaging five per year from 2006-2015.
+Steelhead surveys have occurred in the lower portion of Antoine Creek since 2006.
+The average number of estimated spawners is only five per year from 2006-2015.
 Utilization by adult steelhead has been relatively limited, potentially due to poor accessibility near the mouth of the creek.
-In 2015 and previous years, there was an approximately 6 foot high cut bank falls with a very shallow plunge pool near the confluence with the Okanogan River.
+Due to an approximately 6 foot high cut bank falls with a very shallow plunge pool near the confluence with the Okanogan River.
 Frequently, wood debris piled up in this slot and likely inhibited upstream passage.
 In late 2015, habitat modifications were completed near the mouth of Antoine Creek, designed to increase passage success for the 2016 spawning period (Keith Kistler, CCT, pers. comm.).
-Additionally, a small concrete dam was removed in Antoine Creek in the fall of 2013, which potentially opened up an additional 11 km of habitat in the upper creek.
+Additionally, a small concrete dam was removed in Antoine Creek in the fall of 2013, which potentially opened up an additional 11 rkm of habitat in the upper creek.
+In 2016, an estimated 72 steelhead spawned in Antoine Creek, 51 hatchery and 21 natural origin.